strigo/strigo-rest-docs/content/ondemand-reports.md

 ### Usage

-Lists all workspaces for an ondemand course.
+Generates a report of all enrollments of the on demand course.

-`GET "/ondemand-courses/:course_id/reports/lab-challenges"`
+`GET "/ondemand-courses/:course_id/reports/enrollments"`

 > Request Example